Chapter 36

 Ivan smiled without answering immediately.

-"The first month they won't separate you…" he finally said, in a calm tone.
-"You don't have to worry anymore, now and when their eyes change they will go to the same general classes… for the specialized ones, that's another story."
+"The first month, they won't separate you…" he said finally, his tone calm.
+"You don't have to worry anymore.
+For now, and when her eyes change, you'll go to the same general classes… specialized classes are another story."

-The boy looked down, thoughtful, as they continued forward.
+The boy looked down, thoughtful, as they continued onward.

 The floor, covered in dark tiles, reflected their figures as they passed; the air was imbued with a soft scent of ink, paper, and metal.

-It was as if every corner of the place breathed history, and Kaep, without fully understanding why, felt he had just entered a place he would remember all his life.
+It was as if every corner of the place breathed history, and Kaep, without fully understanding why, felt he had just entered a place he would remember for the rest of his life.

 ---

-They thus arrived at an open-air space of colossal dimensions.
+They arrived at an open-air space of colossal dimensions.

 The air felt lighter there, as if the whole place breathed with them.